MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 ChopShop provides the "chop" library for module usage to interact with the outside world.
 This allows the module writer to worry less about how to output data.
 The chop library provides output "channels" to allow you to very easily output data to the location of the module invoker's choosing.
 The following output channels are supported:

 <pre>
 chop.prnt - Function that works similar to print, supports output to a gui, stdout, or a file depending on the users command line arguments chop.debug - Debug function that outputs to a gui, stderr, or a file depending on the users command line arguments chop.json - Outputs a json string based on an object passed to it, enabled if JSON output is enabled by the user
 </pre>

 chop also provides the following other related functions:
 <pre>
 chop.tsprnt - same as chop.prnt but prepends the packet timestamp to the string chop.prettyprnt - same as chop.prnt but the first argument is a color string, e.g., "RED" chop.tsprettyprnt - same as chop.tsprnt but the first argument is a color string, e.g., "CYAN" chop.set_custom_json_encoder - given a reference to a function will attempt to use it as a custom json encoder for all calls to chop.json chop.set_ts_format_short - accepts a boolean that enables short time format '[H:M:S]' (default is '[Y-M-D H:M:S TZ]')
 </pre>

-<b>NO methods should use python's regular "print" command</b>
+<b>DO NOT use python's regular "print" command.</b>

 The following colors are currently supported with chop.prettyprnt and chop.tsprettyprnt: